FRIDAY AT 3PM EASTERN: 'Five O'Clock Somewhere' with Kruiser, VodkaPundit

-We're busy prepping hard for Friday's Five O'Clock Somewhere and by that I mean Kruiser's asleep after finishing the Morning Briefing and I'm collecting Florida Man stories.
-Also, we may or may not have a special guest today.
-I might have forgotten to ask Kruiser on Thursday while he was still awake.
+Producer Jim is out today so we're skipping straight to the Zoom call today but at the usual 3 p.m.
+Eastern start time.
+Our special guest is still up in the air but I'm pretty sure it wasn't supposed to be Beyoncé, so no big deal.

-But imagine how delighted you'll be when you learn at the last moment who today's guest is or if we eve have one.
-Imagine harder.
+Come back here a little before 3 p.m. for that Zoom link.
+We'll post it in the 5OS MeWe chat, too.

-If you aren't already part of our 5OS VIP Gold family when we have this 60% off FIGHT promotion going on, what are you waiting for?
+P.S.
+If you aren't already part of our 5OS VIP Gold family when we have this 50% off SAVEAMERICA promotion going on, what are you waiting for?

 Join the conversation as a VIP Member